Birdcages are one of the most interesting structures players can build in Don’t Starve and Don’t Starve Together.

 Using the Pig King, especially in Don’t Starve Together (DST) is extremely useful, especially if players aren’t able to load Caves on their server.

-One of the most broken mechanics in Don’t Starve is the ability to feed Cooked Eggs to birds to refresh them into regular Uncooked Eggs.
-Did someone say that Ice Boxes are useless?
+One of the most broken mechanics in Don’t Starve was the ability to feed Cooked Eggs to birds to refresh them into regular Uncooked Eggs making Ice Boxes a bit useless.

 WHAT DO I DO WITH ROTTEN EGGS?